soffes/soff.es-archive/Readme.markdown

     $ rake update:blog

-Now you can start the server with [Shotgun](https://github.com/rtomayko/shotgun):
+Now you can start the server with [Foreman](https://github.com/theforeman/foreman):

-    $ bundle exec shotgun
+    $ bundle exec foreman start

-Then open <http://localhost:9393> in your browser to see it running.
+Then open <http://localhost:5000> in your browser to see it running.
 If you have issues getting it up and running, [send me an email](mailto:sam@soff.es).